Big City Family Fun

 Bethesda Terrace is a top spot in Central Park.
 Photo Credit: Catherine Parker

-The Central Park is a backyard for NYC locals as well as a top destination for visitors.
-With over 800 acres, it’s impossible to explore all of it in one visit.
+With over 800 acres, it’s impossible to explore all of Central Park in one visit.
+Central Park is a backyard for NYC residents and top destination for visitors.
 So pick an area and explore by foot or rent a bike and the southern portion of the park offers the most to see and do.
 If you want to learn more about Central Park, arrange a tour.
-Find playscapes, lawn for picnicing, museums in or next to the park along with food carts and even a zoo.
-Here’s the top things to do in New York City’s Central Park.
+Find playscapes, lawn for picnicking, museums in or next to the park along with food carts and even a zoo.
+Here are the top things to do in New York City’s Central Park.

-Top Things to do in New York City’s Central Park
+20 Top Things to Do in NYC Central Park

 Alice in Wonderland Statue